theangrytech-git/az-104-training/environment/2. Exam Answers/Implementing And Managing Azure Storage.md

 #### Task 1: Creating Table Storage
 1. Open the Azure Portal and log in with the appropriate credentials.
 2. In the Azure Portal, go to the "Storage accounts" section.
-3. Select the "uks_storage_general," "ukw_storage_general," and "weu_storage_general" storage accounts.
+3. Select the "uks_storage_general," "neu_storage_general," and "weu_storage_general" storage accounts.
 4. For each storage account, find the "Table" sections in the settings.
 5. Add a table called 'Ordering' in the "storagegeneral" storage accounts.